Learning Sparse Low-Threshold Linear Classifiers: Online Algorithm

 For the statistical setting, a simple approach for online-to-batch conversion is to run the UEG algorithm as detailed in \corref{cor:onlinefull}, with $T = m$, and to return the average predictor $\bar{w} = \frac{1}{m}\sum_{i\in[m]}w_i$.
 By standard analysis \citep[e.g.,][Theorem 5.1]{ShalevShwartz12}, $\E[\loss_\theta(\bar{w},D)] \leq \frac{1}{m}\E[L_{UEG}]$, where the expectation is over the random draw of $S$.
 Setting $u = w_*$, \eqref{eq:lubound} gives

 Since $\E[\hat{\ell}(w^*)] = \ell(w^*)$ and $\ell(w^*) \leq r$, \eqref{eq:onlinetobatch} follows. \end{proof}

 In the online setting a simple version of the canonical mirror descent algorithm thus achieves the postulated regret bound of $O(\sqrt{r k \log(d) T}) \equiv O(\sqrt{\theta k \log(d) T})$.
-For the statistical setting, an online-to-batch conversion provides the desired rate of $O(rk\log(d)) \equiv O(\theta k \log(d))$.
+For the statistical setting, an online-to-batch conversion provides the desired rate of $O(rk\log(d)/\epsilon^2) \equiv O(\theta k \log(d)/\epsilon^2)$.
 Is this online-to-batch approach necessary, or is a similar rate for the statistical setting achievable also using standard ERM?
-In the next section we show that the latter holds.
+Moreover, this online-to-batch approach leads to an improper algorithm, that is, the output $w$ might not be in $\cH_{k,\theta}$, since it might not satisfy the norm bound.
+In the next section we show that standard, proper, ERM, leads to the same learning rate.

-\section{ERM Upper bound}
+\section{ERM Upper Bound}

 We now proceed to analyze the performance of empirical risk minimization in the statistical batch setting.
 As above, assume a random sample $S = ( (x_1,y_1),\ldots,(x_m,y_m) )$ of pairs drawn i.i.d.\ according to a distribution $D$ over $[0,1]^d\times \{\pm1\}$.
 An empirical risk minimizer on the sample is denoted $\hat{w} \in \argmin_{w \in \cH_{k,\theta}}{\frac{1}{m}\sum_{i\in[m]} \loss(x_i,y_i,w)}$.
 We wish to show an upper bound on $\loss(\hat{w}) - \loss(w^*)$.
 We will prove the following theorem: \begin{theorem} For $k \geq r \geq 0$, and $m \geq k$, with probability $1-\delta$ over the random draw of $S$,